 Because everything that can be commodified can, by principle, also be made disposable once technology reaches a sufficient level of development.

-It happened to warmth with the central heating plant, it happened to music with the stereo, to meals with frozen food, etc. and it is happening as I speak to education with search engines and advanced Artificial Intelligence.
+It happened to warmth with the central heating plant, it happened to music with the stereo, to meals with frozen food, etc. and it is happening as I speak to education with search engines and the coming of advanced Artificial Intelligence, the like of ChatGPT.

 The promise of technology is to liberate and disburden and provide life of fulfillment.
 But the idea of technology liberating and disburdening us from education hardly sounds like fulfillment.